jkotlinski/lsdpack/README.md

     rgblink -o player.gb boot.o player.o lsdj.o
     rgbfix -v -m 0x19 -p 0 player.gb

-### boot.s

-An example for how to call the player.
-Displays CPU usage using raster bars.
-Press A to skip to the next song.

-Replace with your own game, music selector or whatever you feel like :)

 ### player.s

 Contains the player code.
 Following symbols are exported: